Chnja/RDPNet/README.md

 ## Paper

-This work has been accepted for publication in the [IEEE Transactions on Geoscience and Remote Sensing (TGRS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36).
+This work has been published on [IEEE Transactions on Geoscience and Remote Sensing (TGRS)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=36).

-The paper is now avaliable on [TGRS Early Access](https://ieeexplore.ieee.org/document/9970750) and arXiv [Link](https://arxiv.org/abs/2202.09745).
+The paper is now avaliable on [TGRS](https://ieeexplore.ieee.org/document/9970750) and arXiv [Link](https://arxiv.org/abs/2202.09745).

 ```bibtex
 @article{chen2022rdpnet,